wcornwell/FloweringPlantsLabManual/3_weekly_prac.md

 of flowing plants, probably because this type of reproduction (with some minor exceptions) is unique to angiosperms.

-> **1.** Using animals as a vector for pollen could require the
-> evolution of specialised floral structures.
-Examine the flowers of the
-> specimens provided representing abiotic and biotic pollination systems
-> and fill in the table on the hand out provided.
->
-> How might the flowers you examined maximise reproductive success (i.e.
-> maximise the likelihood that pollen will be delivered to a conspecific
-> stamen)?
->
-> Are the flowers from animal pollinated species more variable than the
-> flowers from species pollinated abiotically?
->
-> Pollination success does not in itself increase the diversification
-> rate of a taxa, how could specialised pollination systems increase
-> diversity?
->
-> **2.** Through some recent research, we have come a long way in
-> understanding the evolutionary relationship among orders and families
-> of flowering plants.
-Fig 4.1 is a phylogeny of flowering plants (a
-> tree showing how flowering plant families are related to one another).
-> In addition, we have data on the diversity of flowering plant families
-> and their main mode of pollination, dispersal mode, and life histories
-> (Table 4.1).
->
-> Using these data, we can ask some interesting and advanced questions
-> about the evolution of biological diversity.
-Closely related or sister
-> families on a phylogeny can be compared to test if evolutionary events
-> are correlated.
-For example, if one family evolves animal pollination,
-> we can ask if that family also experiences an increase in diversity
-> (i.e. the number of species).
-Using a number of similar sister family
-> comparisons, we can take the difference in species numbers from
-> families with a biotic versus abiotic pollination.
->
-> This is known as the Phylogenetically Independent Contrast method.
-For
-> a variety of biological and statistical reasons, PIC is now the
-> standard way for testing for trait relationships across plant and
-> animal taxa.
->
-> Using the data from table 4.1, find the families on the phylogeny (fig
-> 4.1) and answer the following questions:
->
-> Is the evolution of animal pollination related to increased species
-> diversity across flowering plant families?
->
-> In addition to pollination mode, we also have data on dispersal mode
-> (biotic versus abiotic) and life history (i.e. woody plants versus
-> herbaceous plants).
->
-> Is the evolution of either dispersal mode or life history associated
-> with species diversity within families?
->
-> From what you have seen from our pollination, dispersal, and life
-> history data, what can you conclude about the diversification of
-> flowering plants?
->
-> Are the species you examined in part 1 from species rich or species
-> poor families?
-Is there anything about the flower structure within
-> families that relates to diversification?
->
-> Can a family have a high diversification rate but low species
-> diversity?
+ Using animals as a vector for pollen could require the evolution of specialised floral structures.
+Examine the flowers of the specimens provided representing abiotic and biotic pollination systems and fill in the table on the hand out provided.

+- How might the flowers you examined maximise reproductive success (i.e. maximise the likelihood that pollen will be delivered to a conspecific stamen)?

+- Are the flowers from animal pollinated species more variable than the flowers from species pollinated abiotically?

+- Pollination success does not in itself increase the diversification rate of a taxa, how could specialised pollination systems increase diversity?

+ Through  recent research, we have come a long way in understanding the evolutionary relationship among orders and families of flowering plants.
+Fig 4.1 is a phylogeny of flowering plants (a tree showing how flowering plant families are related to one another).
+ In addition, we have data on the diversity of flowering plant families and their main mode of pollination, dispersal mode, and life histories (Table 4.1).

+ Using these data, we can ask some interesting and advanced questions about the evolution of biological diversity.
+Closely related or sister families on a phylogeny can be compared to test if evolutionary events are correlated.
+For example, if one family evolves animal pollination, we can ask if that family also experiences an increase in diversity (i.e. the number of species).
+Using a number of similar sister family comparisons, we can take the difference in species numbers from families with a biotic versus abiotic pollination.

+ This is known as the Phylogenetically Independent Contrast method.
+For a variety of biological and statistical reasons, PIC is now the standard way for testing for trait relationships across plant and animal taxa.

+ Using the data from table 4.1, find the families on the phylogeny (fig 4.1) and answer the following questions:

+ Is the evolution of animal pollination related to increased species diversity across flowering plant families?

+ In addition to pollination mode, we also have data on dispersal mode (biotic versus abiotic) and life history (i.e. woody plants versus herbaceous plants).

+ Is the evolution of either dispersal mode or life history associated with species diversity within families?

+ From what you have seen from our pollination, dispersal, and life history data, what can you conclude about the diversification of flowering plants?

+ Are the species you examined in part 1 from species rich or species poor families?
+Is there anything about the flower structure within families that relates to diversification?

+ Can a family have a high diversification rate but low species diversity?
 How?

 Table 4.1 – Family diversity, pollination mode, dispersal mode, and life histories for a subset of the flowering plant families.
 Data from